zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-Xlinks-24/index.md

 <a class="prompt prompt-info">
 Active residues (directly involved in the interaction) -> 7,10,13,15,55,58,60,82,83,125,126,127,128,129,131,133
 </a>
-<a class="prompt prompt-info">Define passive residues automatically around the active residues -> check box
+<a class="prompt prompt-info">Define passive residues automatically around the active residues -> switch on
 </a>

 * **Step 6:** Specify the active residues for the second molecule.
 For this unfold the "Molecule 2 - parameters" if it isn't already unfolded.